 Some of the people who have left recently did so within hours of being told they had to leave.
 Some left within ten hours or the following morning.
 Some have been given 72 hours.
 To transition well in such a short amount of time is impossible.
 To even go through and pack up your home of many years is impossible in a day or two.
 Several of those who have had to leave China are parents with children.
 Not having the opportunity to say good bye to people and places, and to grieve well creates deep wounds; wounds which need to be dealt with or they will always be there.

 When we talk about this exodus of expats who have had to leave China, it is important to keep some facts right.
 Not everyone is taken in by the police and then, after days of interrogation, being deported.
 This has happened and is happening as I write.
 These are the ones who end up with a stamp to leave within a certain time and very often are banned from entering the country for the next five years.

 In the upcoming weeks we will look at how we can care for those who have left China.
-We will look at who should be involved—the team and people on the ground, sending organisations, professional councillors, member care people, home churches, and friends.
+We will look at who should be involved—the team and people on the ground, sending organizations, professional counselors, member care people, home churches, and friends.
 And not the least: the people who have left.

 Image credit: Guangzhou Departures by WabbitWanderer via Flickr.

 Are you enjoying a cup of good coffee or fragrant tea while reading the latest ChinaSource post?
 Consider donating the cost of that “cuppa” to support our content so we can continue to serve you with the latest on Christianity in China.